MariamaMusa/Bakery-Business-Database/README.md

 # Bakery Business Database Design

-> *The purpose of this project is to design a relational database for a small bakery business owned by a sole proprietor. *
+> *The purpose of this project is to design a relational database for a small bakery business. *

 ---